 Strong Internal Controls

 CFOs can start strengthening internal controls by automating manual controls and removing any duplicate processes.
-By having these controls in place, you can safeguard your organisation’s assets to improve fraud detection and prevention.
+By having these controls in place, you can safeguard your organization’s assets to improve fraud detection and prevention.

 You can start incorporating the following to reduce the risk of AP fraud: